Have you ever been in an organization that put a long-run function under a short-run function?

 If you have a short-run function like Sales in control of a long-run function like Marketing, you’re going to get passed up by a competitor who understands the market better and can reach and influence that market with the right message through the right channel at the right time.

-Make the positive change happen as soon as you can.
+Make a positive change happen as soon as you can.
 Create a Marketing Culture, find real Marketers to develop and implement your Marketing plan.

 I say “real marketers” because if you have Marketing under Sales, the people that stuck around might not be Marketers in the true sense of the role.
 At the very least, there are plenty of tactical people who will have to change their mindset under your new, real Marketing leader.